CMKL-Courses/sys101-s25-lab3/README.md

 ## Usage

-To use this crate, you need to adjust your kernel to be bootable first.
-Then you can create a bootable disk image from your compiled kernel.
-These steps are explained in detail below.
+To use this crate, you need to mainly modify your kernel code in `kernel/src/main.rs`.

-If you're already using an older version of the `bootloader` crate, follow our [migration guides](docs/migration).
+The current `src/main.rs` is a wrapper which includes the command to launch QEMU using the boot disk image.

 ### Kernel